PwnerHarry/Viper-Interpreter/README.md

 This project is still under developments, the features that have already been finished:

 	LEXER:			Handle tokens and INDENT and DEDENTS
-	PARSER:			All grammers has been set, yet there are no semantic movements implemented
+	PARSER:			All grammers has been set, yet there are only few semantic movements implemented
 	DEBUGGER:		Store the process of lexing and parsing into a log file.
 We are still working on: